About Jammu and Kashmir

 The state of Jammu and Kashmir which had earlier been under Hindu rulers and Muslim Sultans became part of the Mughal Empire under Akbar.
 After a period of Afghan rule from 1756, it was annexed to the Sikh kingdom of Punjab in 1819.
 In 1846 Ranjit Singh handed over the territory of Jammu to Maharaja Gulab Singh.
 After the decisive battle of Sabroon in 1846, Kashmir also was handed over to Maharaja Gulab Singh under the Treaty of Amritsar.
-British supremacy was recognized until the Indian Independence Act 1947.

 Economy and Infrastructure

 The state has limited mineral and fossil-fuel resources, and much of these are concentrated in the Jammu region.
 Small reserves of natural gas are found near Jammu, and bauxite and gypsum deposits occur in the Udhampur district.
 Other minerals include limestone, coal, zinc, and copper.
-The pressure of population on land is everywhere apparent, and all available resources are utilized.
+The pressure of population on land is everywhere apparent, and all available resources are utilised.
 The lakes and rivers provide fish, water chestnuts, hydroelectric power, and transport and are a tourist attraction.
 The mountains supply many kinds of timber and pasture for livestock.
-Gujar and Gaddi nomads practice transhumance in the mountains, keeping sheep, goats, yaks, and ponies.
+The Gujar and Gaddi nomads practise transhumance in the mountains, keeping sheep, goats, yaks, and ponies.

 The majority of the people are engaged in subsistence agriculture of diverse kinds on terraced slopes, each crop adapted to local conditions.
 Rice, the staple crop, is planted in May and harvested in late September.
 Corn (maize), millet, pulses (legumes such as peas, beans, and lentils), cotton, tobacco and rice are the main summer crops, while wheat and barley are the chief spring crops.
 Many temperate fruits and vegetables are grown in areas adjacent to urban markets or in well-watered areas with rich organic soils.